-Very high levels of service demand from a diverse range of priority groups.

-Service volume and complexity, makes it difficult for services to prioritise their time and resources to meeting universal demand and the needs of particular priority, special needs or high-risk groups.
+Very high levels of service demand Service volume and complexity, makes it difficult for • A review conducted by the Sax Institute from a diverse range of priority services to prioritise their time and resources to meeting commissioned by the NSW Agency for Clinical groups. universal demand and the needs of particular priority, Effectiveness in July 2015 assessed the evidence special needs or high-risk groups. for the use of risk stratification approaches in